aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 Remember: speed in Julia comes from **type stability** and **not type annotations**, which means that you should not use type annotations if not required and that the **returned value must depend only on the type of the arguments**.

-If you liked this guide please leave a comment and stay tuned for further guides and tutorials, here at techytok!
+If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
+If you have any **question** or **suggestion**, please post them in the **discussion below**!

+Thank you for reading this lesson and see you soon on TechyTok!